Frequently Asked Questions Regarding Unclaimed Property Reporting

 How long must I keep records on what I've reported to the state?

-10 years except sellers of travelers checks and money orders must maintain records for 3 years after those items
+Ten years, except sellers of travelers checks and money orders must maintain records for three years after those items

 Are gift certificates/gift cards reportable?